Trinity: Before the Council of Nicaea

 St. Justin and Clement of Alexandria referenced all three persons of the Trinity in their doxologies and St. Basil likewise, in the evening lighting of lamps.

+Some authors state that Justin's texts were Binitarian, and the same applies to the texts of Tertullian and Eusebius of Caesarea.
+The divinization of the Holy Spirit began at the end of the 2nd century AD, through the writings of Irenaeus about 180 AD, which were elaborating for the first time a Trinitarian theology.

 Origen of Alexandria (AD 185 – c.
 253) has often been interpreted as Subordinationist—believing in shared divinity of the three persons but not in co-equality.
 However, some modern researchers have argued that Origen might have actually been anti-Subordinationist and that his own Trinitarian theology inspired the Trinitarian theology of the later Cappadocian Fathers.

 The concept of the Trinity can be seen as developing significantly during the first four centuries by the Church Fathers in reaction to theological interpretations known as Adoptionism, Sabellianism, and Arianism.
 In 269, the Synods of Antioch condemned Paul of Samosata for his Adoptionist theology and also condemned the term homoousios (ὁμοούσιος, "of the same being") in the modalist sense in which he used it.